neil-ca-moore/neil-ca-moore.github.io/_posts/2023-03-14-st-andrews-epc.markdown

 This data is obviously only accurate at the time of writing.

-standrewspropertycentre - £120 incl VAT
+- standrewspropertycentre - £120 incl VAT
-Allied Surveyors Scotland - £132 incl VAT
+- Allied Surveyors Scotland - £132 incl VAT
-Shepherd Chartered Surveyors - £125 incl VAT
+- Shepherd Chartered Surveyors - £125 incl VAT
-Bradburne Chartered Surveyors - £126 incl VAT
+- Bradburne Chartered Surveyors - £126 incl VAT

-I also found openrent.co.uk that charged £69 incl VAT.
+I also found openrent.co.uk that charged *£69 incl VAT*.

 Their service was excellent and they also offer other fixed prices landlord services like gas safety, etc.